High-Quality Probiotics: What Actually Matters Most and How to Choose Better

 In this state, even well-formulated probiotics may underperform.

-Research summarized in Nature Reviews Immunology shows that barrier dysfunction alone can drive inflammation and symptoms independent of digestion itself (Turner, 2009).
+Research summarized in Nature Reviews Immunology shows that barrier dysfunction alone can drive inflammation and symptoms independent of digestion itself, which is why some readers also explore broader topics such as leaky gut and microbiome support.
+(Turner, 2009).

 This connection is explored further in Oral Dysbiosis: Hidden Driver of Gut Barrier Health, which explains how upstream oral–gut imbalance can disrupt intestinal integrity.